GallifreyanCode/random-workspace/eclipse-e3-backup-plugin/README.md

  * Eclipse 3.x (Not tested on 4.x)

- * Eclipse Plug-in Development Environment
+ * Eclipse Plug-in Development Environment (Only if you want to import the code)

 ###Installation